The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: Introduction

 \subsection{Summary of our contributions}

-In this work, we demonstrate that there exists an inherent tradeoff between the price of anarchy and the price of stability in congestion games.
+In this work, we demonstrate that there exists an inherent trade-off between the Price of Anarchy and the Price of Stability in congestion games, and put forward techniques to study this trade-off.
 A discussion of our results is provided below:

-\emph{Optimizing for anarchy or stability.} Our first contribution characterizes the resulting price of stability when one optimizes solely for the price of anarchy.
-The result holds for all congestion games with convex, nondecreasing resource costs, including polynomial congestion games.